 If you buy a pack of gum, write it down.

 Spiked out collar for your dog with matching ankle bracelets?
-Get to writin’ Sluggo.
+Get to writin’ dude.

-If you make the commitment to do this for 30 days you will find that it’s an easy way to start getting a feel for how you spend your money, and you’ll also start developing the habit of considering every purchase you make and how it fits into your personal financial situation.
+If you make the commitment to do this for 30 days you will find that it’s an easy way to start getting a feel for how you spend your money.
+You’ll also start developing the habit of considering every purchase and how it fits into your personal financial situation.

-You will actually start putting more thought into each purchase, which is a good first step to developing the good habits it takes to get control of your money and start getting out of debt.
+You will actually start putting more thought into each purchase.
+That’s is a good first step to developing the good habits it takes to get control of your money and start getting out of debt.

-But before we go there I want you to start taking that first step I just described above and start writing down every expense, every time.
+But before we go there I want you to start taking that first step I just described above.
+Start writing down every expense, every time.